jonathankellyva/vdc-helper/README.md

 * Highlight in-perp ads in red and other ads in green, and add GVAA links, just like is done on the Job Details page.

-* For audiobooks, display PFH rates under the Job Budget in the Job Highlights and under the Your Earnings and Your Quote fields.
+* Calculate and display PFH (Per Finished Hour) rates under the Job Budget in the Job Highlights section and under the Your Earnings and Your Quote fields, both for audiobooks and for anything else that is longer than 20 mins.

 #### Jobs List Pages